SSProve/ssprove/DOC.md

 #### Invariant debts after writing

 Dually to how we *remember* read values, we propose a way to write to a memory location, even when it might temporarily break the invariant.
-As we will se in [[Crafting invariants]], a lot of invariants will involve several locations at once, meaning the most of the time, writing a value will break them.
+As we will see in [[Crafting invariants]], a lot of invariants will involve several locations at once, meaning the most of the time, writing a value will break them.
 Thus, our machinery to write to the memory freely and then, at the user's